-What is the best laser hair removal and IPL machines?
-On the off chance that you’re looking for a painless, long-lasting hair-removal solution, put down the razors and waxing strips and consider investing in an intense beat light technology device, otherwise called an IPL or laser-removal machine.
+What are the best laser hair removal and IPL machines?
+On the off chance that you’re looking for a painless, long-lasting hair-removal solution, put down the razors and waxing strips and consider investing in an intense-beat light technology device, otherwise called an IPL or laser-removal machine.

 They’re designed to float across the skin and destroy hair roots through energy produced by light waves and, with continuous use, hair regrowth can be reduced almost entirely.
 In any case, they don’t come modest, often costing upwards of $150.

 Lasers, meanwhile, disable the pigment in hair follicles over the long haul, by converting the laser shaft into heat upon contact with skin.